Skip to content

 • This site is not easy to find or use, but it’s probably the source of data for the other sites.

 Personally, every year or two I take photos of all of my major possessions.
-I then store those pictures in several locations, including my computer, on an SD card or thumb drive, and on-line.
+I then store those pictures in several locations, including my computer, on a thumb drive, and on-line.
 You can get a free google drive account that comes with 15 gigabytes of storage.
 If you have a gmail account already, then the G-drive is part of that.
 Just type “drive.google.com” into your browser, or click here.
+Apple’s iCloud is also a great place to automatically store your pictures.
+For whatever service you use, you should manage the permissions on the folder where your photos are kept so that only you and trusted family members can access it.

 Besides insurance, you need to be financially and physically prepared to weather the storm.
 We had an earlier post in this blog about financial preparedness.
 Beyond being well insured and financially prepared, you must be physically prepared.

-Preparedness includes having a disaster plan for you and your family, keeping your car in good shape with a full tank of gas during times of higher risk (during hurricane season, for example), having a bug out bag with all the necessary ingredients for 7 days of survival for all persons in your family.
+Preparedness includes having a disaster plan for you and your family, keeping your car in good shape with a full tank of gas or fully charged battery during times of higher risk (during hurricane season, for example), having a bug out bag (or a bug-in bag) with all the necessary ingredients for 7 days of survival for all persons in your family.

 What to do if the worst happens?